-The important properties of the three blotting procedures of DNA analysis: --
+The important properties of the three blotting procedures of DNA analysis:

-Southern Northern Western • DNA cut with restric- Protein denatured by molecular tion enzymes formaldehyde with SDS weight? (target) Probe radioactive gene X DNA radioactive gene X DNA Antibody against pro- tein X, labeled with radioactivity or en- zyme What do you learn from it?
-Restriction map of gene X in chromosome -how much gene X mRNA is present? -how long is gene X mRNA? -how much protein X is present? -how big is protein X?
+Southern Northern Western What is separated by molecular weight? (target) DNA cut with restric- tion enzymes RNA denatured with formaldehyde Protein denatured with SDS Probe radioactive gene X DNA radioactive gene X DNA Antibody against pro- tein X, labeled with radioactivity or en- zyme What do you learn from it?
+Restriction map of gene X in chromo- some -how much gene X mRNA is present? -how long is gene X mRNA? -how much protein X is present? -how big is protein X?